hezus/d3_starter_rails/Donut.md

       ];
 ```

-- This data needs to be grouped to render in the donut and add a amount to each.
+This data needs to be grouped to render in the donut and add a amount to each.
-- We can do that using a nest function
+- Group the data using a nest function. this should be done above the drawing of the donut.

 ```javascript
 let groupByCategory =d3.nest()